Rails DRY Controllers

 Article

-So, I setup a basic controller.
-This controller represents how I was taught in Bootcamp, and represents a simple way to code a controller.
+So, I set up a basic controller.
+This controller reflects how I was taught in Bootcamp and provides a simple way to code a controller.
 We will review the create method:

 def new